Sheehan007/Quantitative-Momentum-Strategy/README.md

 # Quantitative-Momentum-Strategy
-Developed a Quantitative Momentum Strategy in Python to identify high-momentum stocks within the S&amp;P 500 using Yahoo Finance data
+Developed a Quantitative Momentum Strategy in Python to identify high-momentum stocks within the S&amp;P 500 using Yahoo Finance data.
+The strategy prioritized 'high-quality' momentum stocks with consistent, steady returns over multiple periods (1-month, 3-month, 6-month, and 1-year) and excluded 'low-quality' momentum stocks subject to short-term volatility.
+Used data analysis techniques to compute momentum percentile scores, rank stocks, and optimize portfolio allocation.
+Final output included an Excel report of selected stocks with automated formatting using XlsxWriter for clear presentation.